Leonia Chamber Musicians' 40th Season to Feature Guest Artists from NY Phil and More, Beg. 10/20

 The Leonia Chamber Musicians launches its 40th anniversary season performing chamber music concerts in the borough with the 2013 annual Leonia Chamber Musicians Society, Inc.'s Gala Benefit and follows with three special concerts from November to April in Leonia, New Jersey.

-The new season begins with the Leonia Chamber Musicians Society, Inc.'s annual Gala Benefit at a private home in Leonia tonight, October 20 at 7:30 p.m.
+The new season begins with the Leonia Chamber Musicians Society, Inc.'s annual Gala Benefit at a private home in Leonia on October 20 at 7:30 p.m.
 Guests will listen to classical music performed by the Leonia Chamber Musicians and other artists, while enjoying elegant desserts and champagne.
 The event is open to the public.
 Reservations are required and must be made in advance, as space is limited.
 Admission is a $40 tax-deductible contribution per person.
-For reservations, contact Daryl Goldberg at 201-947-3923 or email@example.com.
+For reservations, contact Daryl Goldberg at 201-947-3923 or firstname.lastname@example.org.